ywy-w/Chrome-Tone/README.md

 Use rename.py to rename your sample files into the correct format (1.wav - n.wav).

-Then change line 2 in tonegenerator.js to reflect the number of files in the samples folder.
+Then change the SAMPLES varible on line 2 in tonegenerator.js to reflect the number of files in the samples folder.

 If you'd like to use .mp3 files, modify fileType on line 3 in rename.py and FILETYPE on line 3 in tonegenerator.js.